foxsae/The-One-True-Lisp-Style-Guide/README.md

 ## RESULTS SO FAR...

 #### These results are a work in progress.
-I will accept changes to them if you can show points where there is general agreement between any two or more of the guides from the sources list.
-If you know of an important Common Lisp style guide that should be included here please let me know.
+I will accept changes to them if you can show points where there is general agreement between any two or more of the guides from the Sources.
+If you know of an important Common Lisp style guide that should be included in the Sources please let me know.

 ### 1. Documentation
   * **Consensus:** Docstrings are very important.
 Docstrings are more important than comments.